oscarpolanco/node_react_fullstack/sections_text/README.md

   On the `body` property we use the `helper.Content` function to specify we are going to use `text/html` as it content

-- At this moment we still missing the `recipients` property but before that we create it we need to have some amount of logic to process the data that we recive as a parameter so we are going to create a `formatAddresses` function that recive the `recipients` parameter and return the result of using a `map` function with the `recipients` and the `helper.Email` function
+- At this moment we still missing the `recipients` property but before that we create it we need to have some amount of logic to process the data that we receive as a parameter so we are going to create a `formatAddresses` function that receive the `recipients` parameter and return the result of using a `map` function with the `recipients` and the `helper.Email` function

   ```js
   formatAddresses(recipients) {